 No guessing about the food at this fine Singapore restaurant.
 They serve up prime cuts of meats, fresh seafood, organic produce, and remarkable side dishes.

-Prepared on a wood-burning grill, the boldest grill around they say, you’ll uncover international flavors with prime cuts flown in from Australia, Argentina, American, and Japan.
+Prepared on a wood-burning grill, the boldest grill around they say, you’ll uncover international flavors with prime cuts flown in from Australia, Argentina, America, and Japan.

 SKIRT is not your ordinary steakhouse.
 It’s more about the idea of the grill “parrilla” and the roast “the asador”.
 Grilling ensures that even the most delicate taste of meats and seafood is enhanced with that wonderfully charred flavor we crave from the grill.